des-envision/enos_fundamental_en/overview/enos_introduction.md

 data normalization, and model-based real-time computing.
 The data communication channels between EnOS Edge and EnOS Cloud are secured by TLS/SSL protocol with dedicated X.509 certificate for each edge device and EnOS Cloud access point.

-### EnOS APIs

-EnOS provides APIs for developers to add, delete, modify, and retrieve resources such as users, assets, and applications, to facilitate development of applications.
-EnOS adopts a variety of authentication and authorization techniques to ensure secure access to the APIs.

-### EnOS Console

-EnOS Console is the web-based graphic interfaces for user to interact with resources in the EnOS.

-All functionalities on the web-based graphic interfaces are available from the EnOS APIs.
-User will be able to develop dashboards and remotecontrol functionalities through EnOS APIs according to business operation needs.